 Spring did eventually arrive.
 The Friends of the Wild Flower Garden hosted an open house on May 20th and Ken Avery led a conducted tour of the Garden to great success.
-The Greater Yellow Lady’s-slipper (Cypripedium parviflorum Salisb. var. pubescens (Willd.)
-Knight) was in bloom along with many other spring flowers.
+The Yellow Lady’s-slipper (Cypripedium parviflorum var. pubescens) was in bloom that day along with many other spring flowers.

 Summer was kind to the Garden again this year.
 There was adequate rainfall and temperatures were within the average range for the period with only a few days at the end of June when the temperature exceeded 90 degrees.

-[Note: The pools where originally dug out in 1947 under the supervision of Curator Martha Crone, following the creation of a new trail through the bog - the trail that exists today.
+[Note: The three small pools where originally dug out in 1946/1947 under the supervision of Curator Martha Crone, following the creation of a new trail through the wetland in 1946 - basically, the trail that exists today.
 She enlarged the pools in 1948.
-See the historic photos below and more detail in the History of the Bog.]
+See the historic photos below and more detail in the History of the Wetland.]

-Below: Two photos from Kodachromes by Martha Crone of the pools created in 1947 under her supervision.
-Both photos courtesy Martha Crone Collection, MHS.
+Below: Two photos from Kodachromes by Martha Crone of one of the small pools created in 1947 under her supervision.

 The other new addition to the Garden was the replacement of the pit toilets with chemical toilets.
 Back in 1956 Curator Martha Crone had requested replacements for the pits.
 She wrote in her annual report on Feb.
 14, 1956: